labs13-delphe/backend/README.md

 ### We deployed our backend using Node and Express

--    It allows us to build a relational database using knex and sqlite.
+-   allows us to build a relational database using knex and sqlite.
--    It allows us to create out own middleware wherever neccessary.
+-   allows us to create out own middleware wherever neccessary.
--    It allows for easy integration with our React app.
+-   allows for easy integration with our React app.
--    It allows us to create verry custom endpoints to call on from out React app.
+-   allows us to create verry custom endpoints to call on from out React app.

 ## 2️⃣ Endpoints

-🚫This is a placeholder, replace the endpoints, access controll, and descriptioin to match your project

 #### Answers Routes